EMTIAZ-RUET/bangladeshi-bangla-tts-finetuning/05-Optimization/04-batching-padding/Batching_Padding_Process.md

-# Batching and Padding Optimization
+# Batching and Padding Optimization for VITS TTS

-Batching and padding are essential techniques for efficiently processing variable-length sequences in machine learning models.
+Batching and padding are essential techniques for efficiently processing variable-length sequences in the VITS TTS model.
 These techniques ensure that data is organized and processed in a way that maximizes computational efficiency.

 ---